ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ### Package generation usage

 Usually, organizations have to work with many EDI formats, and integration developers need to have a convenient way to work on EDI data with minimum effort.
-The Ballerina EDI package facilitates this by allowing organizations to pack all EDI processing the codes of their EDI collections into an importable package.
+The Ballerina EDI package facilitates this by allowing organizations to pack all EDI processing codes of their EDI collections into an importable package.
 Therefore, integration developers can simply import the package and convert EDI messages into Ballerina records in a single line of code.

 The below command can be used to generate the EDI package.